Successful products are created by designers that know their users. Everyone else is designing in the dark.

 Sometimes the best way to understand your users is to see them in their natural habitat.
-Claimed to be the best effective method of studying users, Field studies examine user behavior in their own environment, and rely less on the user’s capability of explaining their actions.
+By some thought to be the best effective method of studying users, Field studies examine user behavior in their own environment and rely less on the user’s capability of explaining their actions.

 4. Diary Studies

 Similar to field studies, a diary study draw on a text written by the user for data.